PokerHigh Facebook Icon 5-Card Omaha | Online Poker | PokerHigh

 The Flop

-The 'flop' is dealt face-up on the board after the initial round of betting is completed.
+The ‘flop’ is dealt face-up on the board after the initial betting round is completed.
 The flop is made up of the first three communal cards that are available to all players.
 The game starts with the active player moving clockwise around the button.
 A new round of betting begins.

 The Turn